 Chris Senn got his foot into in the videogame industry by starting out as a computer graphics artist at Acme Interactive, previously known as Cinemaware.
 Originally a summer job, it would quickly evolve into his career.
-For just over a year, he would work on character and vehicle paper designs, as well as model robots and vehicles in 3D for the Battletech (Sega Mega Drive) and Battlecars (Super Nintendo) games, and create early storyboards and exploratory drawings for Cliffhanger (Sega Mega CD).
+For just over a year, he would work on character and vehicle paper designs, model robots and vehicles in 3D for the Battletech (Sega Mega Drive) and Battlecars (Super Nintendo) games, and early storyboards and exploratory drawings for Cliffhanger (Sega Mega CD).

 Sega was known for keeping its AM divisions and the majority of game development in Japan, but how did STI come into existence in the U.S.?